Marcus theory: Marcus model

 The arrangement of solvent molecules depends on the charge distribution on the reactants.
 If the solvent configuration must be the same before and after the jump and the energy may not change, then the solvent cannot be in the solvation state of the precursor nor in that of the successor complex as they are different, it has to be somewhere in between.
 For the self-exchange reaction for symmetry reasons an arrangement of the solvent molecules exactly in the middle of those of precursor and successor complex would meet the conditions.
 This means that the solvent arrangement with half of the electron on both donor and acceptor would be the correct environment for jumping.
 Also, in this state the energy of precursor and successor in their solvent environment would be the same.

 However, the electron as an elementary particle cannot be divided, it resides either on the donor or the acceptor and arranges the solvent molecules accordingly in an equilibrium.
 The "transition state", on the other hand, requires a solvent configuration which would result from the transfer of half an electron, which is impossible.
 This means that real charge distribution and required solvent polarization are not in an "equilibrium".
 Yet it is possible that the solvent takes a configuration corresponding to the "transition state", even if the electron sits on the donor or acceptor.
 This, however, requires energy.
 This energy may be provided by the thermal energy of the solvent and thermal fluctuations can produce the correct polarization state.
 Once this has been reached the electron can jump.
 The creation of the correct solvent arrangement and the electron jump are decoupled and do not happen in a synchronous process.
 Thus the energy of the transition state is mostly polarization energy of the solvent.

-Marcus theory
+Theory description

-The macroscopic system: two conducting spheres
+Macroscopic system: two conducting spheres

 On the basis of his reasoning R.A.
 Marcus developed a classical theory with the aim of calculating the polarization energy of the said non-equilibrium state.
 From thermodynamics it is well known that the energy of such a state can be determined if a reversible path to that state is found.
 Marcus was successful in finding such a path via two reversible charging steps for the preparation of the "transition state" from the precursor complex.

 Four elements are essential for the model on which the theory is based: